egonw/the-fair-cookbook/content/recipes/findability/updateChemicalIdentities.md

 ## Conclusion
 This recipe discussed several aspects of updating chemical compounds
 - How to retrieve chemical identifiers given an original identifier
-- How to update chemical identification properties in WikiData
+- How to update chemical identification properties in Wikidata

 ## Authors